Joseph-Gill/tax-backend/Readme.md

 4.This template uses a custom User model with email as the unique auth field.

+5.Change HOSTNAME to you hostname in the nginx conf file.

 ## Endpoints
 All the following endpoints should be prefixed with /backend
 #### Auth & Registration